Nelson County, Virginia

 Nelson County is a county located in the Commonwealth of Virginia, in the United States.
 As of the 2020 census, the population was 14,775.
 Its county seat is Lovingston.
-Nelson County is part of the Charlottesville, VA, Metropolitan Statistical Area.
+Nelson County is part of the Charlottesville metropolitan area.

 History

 At the time the English began settling Virginia in the 1600s, the inhabitants of what is now Nelson County were members of a Siouan-speaking tribe, the Nahyssan.
 It is likely they were connected to the Manahoac.

 Nelson County was created in 1807 from Amherst County.
 The government was formed the following year.
 The county is named for Thomas Nelson Jr., a signer of the U.S. Declaration of Independence, who served as Governor of Virginia in 1781.
 An earlier Virginia county, also named in his honor, became part of Kentucky when it separated from Virginia in 1792.

 Hurricane Camille

 On the night of August 19–20, 1969, Nelson County was struck by disastrous flooding caused by Hurricane Camille.
 The hurricane hit the Gulf Coast two days earlier, weakened over land, and stalled on the eastern side of the Blue Ridge Mountains, dumping a world-record quantity of 27 in of rain, mainly in a three-hour period.
 Over five hours, it yielded more than 37 in, while the previous day had seen a deluge of 5 in in half an hour, with the ground already saturated.
-There were reports of animals drowning in trees and people who had had to cup their hands around their mouth and nose to breathe.
+There were reports of animals drowning in trees and people who needed to cup their hands around their mouth and nose to breathe.